billhails/CEKF/docs/MATCH.md

 ```
 | aexp | MATCH | num ! addr(exp1) | ... | addr(expn) | exp1 ... | ... | expn |
 ```
+`aexp` is constrained (by the type checker) to be an integer within the range of the enum.
 If we require all composite functions to be exhaustive then we don't need the `num`, but I've left it in for now.